 Woodlands park Hotel is an incredibly special place.
 Not only does it ooze sophistication with its vaulted ceilings and glamorous style, but they also did a fantastic job of making it safe whilst still feeling like the celebration it should be.
 They managed to create a wonderful atmosphere whilst still maintaining social distancing and nothing was too much trouble (I even got a cheeky coronation chicken sandwich, which was splendid by the way).

 I will always reflet fondly on David and Kelly’s wedding.
-I was made to feel like part of the family, which doesn’t always happen when photographing a wedding.
+I was made to feel like part of the family, which doesn’t always happen when photographing a wedding with some great backdrops.
 Noting was too much trouble and it reminded me why I enjoy my job as a wedding photographer so much.

 Congratulations to a very special couple.

 If you would like to hear some awesome feedback from previous happy clients please check out my reviews page – Kind word